luckystones/reading-is-good/README.md

 ## Customer Controller ##
 *  persist new customers
-*  query all orders of the customer ( Paging sounds really nice )
+*  query all orders of the customer
 ## Book Controller ##
 *  persist new book
 *  update book’s stock